vladikk/elastic-event-store/README.md

 4. Allow enumerating events across all streams in the store, e.g., for generating CQRS projections.
 5. Pushing newly committed events to the interested subscribers.

 All of the above functions are supported by the Elastic Event Store.
+Let's see how you can spin up an instance and start event *sourcing* in no time.

 ## Getting Started